camitz/CloudWatchAppender/README.md

 To change the default behavior, you can either provide the info in the config-file or as part of the log event message.
 The former is cleaner in that the code can remain agnostic to the log event endpoint.
 The latter provides more power and granularity over what is posted.
 Other appenders that you might have added will the simply output the data as if it were any old message.

 **Warning** Make sure you read about CloudWatch [pricing](http://docs.amazonwebservices.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html) so you'll not get any surprises.
-Particularly, CloudWatch treats each combination of name, namespace and dimension as a different custom metric.
+Particularly, CloudWatch treats each combination of metric name, namespace and dimension as a different custom metric.
 You have just 10 free custom metrics.
 After that they start charging you.

 ## Config-file

 **Note!** *Changes as of version 1.3:* Before crendentials and endpoint was provided in AppSettings, a small but vital element that I had overlooked and hence failed to implement properly or even document.
 It is essential that you put it in your config file.
 AppSettings still work, of course, for backwards compatibility.
 As an EndPoint you can provide both the system name as below, or the full url, for instance https://monitoring.eu-west-1.amazonaws.com.

 The following example will post a metric with [unit](http://docs.amazonwebservices.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html) Milliseconds and the value 20 for all loggers using this appender.
-The metric name will be ProcessingTime and the namespace MyPadd/Process.
+The metric name will be ProcessingTime and the namespace MyApp/Process.

     <appender name="CloudWatchAppender" type="CloudwatchAppender.CloudwatchAppender, CloudwatchAppender">
 		<accessKey value="YourAWSAccessKey" />